At-Large Position 5

 Sidewalk TAG

 In 2023, I created a Sidewalk Technical Advisory Group (TAG) consisting of members from Houston Public Works, the Planning and Development Department, the Mayor’s office of People with Disabilities, and the Finance Department and Legal Department.
 The goal was to determine the feasibility of an overarching citywide sidewalk program and to develop a comprehensive funding model.
 We met throughout the summer to discuss research presented by my staff on Houston’s current programming and best practices in other large metropolitan cities.
 This included examining the spending of Community Development Block Grant public facilities dollars (utilized in San Antonio, Dallas, and El Paso) as well as the legality/capacity for a future sidewalk bond election (as seen in Austin, San Antonio, Atlanta, Chicago, and Phoenix).
-The group presented its findings and methodology for a potential increase in funds toward sidewalk construction and repairs to Mayor Turner, who agreed to transfer $5 million from the general fund to the city’s existing sidewalk programming, increasing the total sidewalk funding for FY 2024 to $10.1 million.
+The group presented its findings and methodology for a potential increase in funds toward sidewalk construction and repairs to the Mayor, who agreed to transfer $5 million from the general fund to the city’s existing sidewalk programming, increasing the total sidewalk funding for FY 2024 to $10.1 million.
 This additional funding will help clear out the backlog of applications for the Pedestrian Accessibility Review program, school sidewalk program, and major thoroughfare sidewalk program.

 I am committed to pushing for greater public investment in sidewalk infrastructure, including a possible bond election.
 Leaving improvements and maintenance up to adjacent property owners is insufficient.